meshivanshsemwal/meshivanshsemwal/README.md

 ## About Me

-- 🎓 Computer Science Engineering Student
+- 🎓 Civil Engineering Student with coding skills and tech enthusiasm
 - 🚀 Aspiring Problem Solver and Innovator
 - 💻 Coding Enthusiast, Constant Learner
 - 🌐 Tech Enthusiast and Future-forward Thinker